cc-ru/wonderful/CODESTYLE.md

 func {x = 1, y = 2}
 ```

-Write comments for complicated things only, or to separate blocks of code in a
+Write comments for complicated code only, or to separate blocks of code in a
 long function.
 Keep in mind that documentation is written in the wiki.

 Limit the code width to 80 columns.